 While rice remains one of the biggest staples in food, it’s super important to note that brown rice is a great healthy alternative to white rice.
 Most of the benefits however, comes from the way it is prepared compared to it’s counterparts.

 Brown Rice is a whole grain (meaning that it contains 3-parts of the grain kernel) which makes it highly nutritious and loaded with vitamins and fiber.

 When it comes to cooking brown rice—-it should be thoroughly rinsed like all other rices, however, the cook time is a bit longer.
 Usually, it’s best to boil it in enough water that slightly covers the rice and once the water has boiled, reducing the heat to low and simmering the rice covered for about 45 minutes or so is key.

-If you choose to make these Healthy Honey Garlic Shrimp + Broccoli or any other recipe from us, be sure to tag us on Instagram at #Orchidsandsweettea so that we can share the love!
+If you make this Honey Garlic Shrimp with Broccoli recipe, be sure to tag me on Instagram @orchidsandsweettea!